GTBitsOfGood/npp/CODETOUR.md

 To keep things modular, the resources are divided into folders namely `/screens`, `/pages`, `/components`, `/actions`.

-- ### [`/screens`](src/screens): Contains Next.js pages along with their necessary styles and any extra files.
+- ### [`/screens`](src/screens): Contains Next.ts pages along with their necessary styles and any extra files.

-  * While it's possible to create Next.js pages in `/src/pages` directly, several problems occur.
+  * While it's possible to create Next.ts pages in `/src/pages` directly, several problems occur.
     Pages are able to import CSS modules like any other component, but CSS cannot be placed in the `/src/pages` directory.
   * To work, CSS files must be placed in another directory away from the page, leading to messy code.
     Similarly, any other files or utils must be placed in a separate directory.
   * To fix this, screens are placed in a separate directory from pages, and each in their own directory.
     This makes it very simple to keep the logic, styles, and utilities for each page in their separate space.
-  * Each screen behaves as a page, so `getInitialProps` and other Next.js helpers can be used.
+  * Each screen behaves as a page, so `getInitialProps` and other Next.ts helpers can be used.

 - ### [`/pages`](src/pages): Used for creating file-system routing to screens and creating API routes.